 Respect the speed limit

-Keep to the speed limit or slightly below to avoid breaking the law and putting yourself and others in danger.
+Keep to the speed limit or slightly below to avoid breaking the law and putting others in danger.
 The basic speed limits in New Zealand are 30 km/h for narrow and dangerous zones, 50 km/h in cities and towns, and 100 km/h on highways.

-Keep your seatbelt fastened at all times
+Keep the seatbelt fastened at all times

 It is a legal requirement to wear a seatbelt in New Zealand and it is the driver’s responsibility to ensure everyone in the vehicle abides by this law.
 If anyone is caught not wearing a seatbelt, the driver will be fined.